anna-m-b/nasa-image-search/README.md

 Styling will also be considered.

-A nasa logo and has been provided: https://cdn.cnn.com/cnnnext/dam/assets/200424060716-nasa-worm-logo.jpg
+A nasa logo has been provided: https://cdn.cnn.com/cnnnext/dam/assets/200424060716-nasa-worm-logo.jpg

 The relevant endpoint also is provided: image search: